 When your key action becomes about learning, you gain new skills and innovate.
 By studying and improving, in time, you will become a master at what’s most important.
 Over time, your successes will become more consistent.

 Really.
 Scientists now understand that motivation or self-discipline is finite, and it is replenished with sugar and rest.
 Both make you firmer in your resolve.
-Work with this your energy, not against it.
-(Note, while glucose has been studied, in my experience, a combination of good food and rest work longer than a sugar high, without the empty calories.)
+Work with your energy, not against it.
+(Note: While glucose has been studied, in my experience, a combination of good food and rest works longer than a sugar high, without the empty calories.)

 How can you increase your motivation?
 Review this list.
 Pick out one tool to use.
 Let me know how it goes.